-The Fisheries and Aquatic Sciences concentration allows students to develop a strong background in basic fishery ecology, management, and conservation, which includes an understanding of the linkages between land and water.
+The Fisheries and Aquatic Sciences concentration allows students to develop a strong background in basic fishery ecology, management, and conservation, which includes knowledge of the ecosystems that support aquatic species and an understanding of the linkages between land and water.

 Students choosing the Fisheries and Aquatic Sciences concentration are also required to complete at least 80 hours of paid or non-paid employment related to fishery and aquatic biology.